Pheetbag/FastFood/README.md

 # FastFood

 **FastFood** is an explorative experiment into web tecnologies for interactivity, the game is based in *javascript* and do not include any library or framework.
 The game also implies a code hierarchy and organization keeping the abstraction for more escalability, OOP is being implemented in the code, for more efficiency.

+## August 2025 update:

+This is a very endeared project I used as an exploration of web technologies, working on creating interactivity and keeping it in pure javascript to become familiar with core concepts.
+This also helped me develop my skills for problem solving even if this included reinventing the wheel.
+Is, at it's the core, a learning and fun experiment reflecting the excitement and curiosity of my early days.

+I'm now taking the mission of continue development of this project under the same spirit of fun and curiosity, including implementing my own version of topics, just as a way of expanding my perspective on problem-solving out of the conventional frameworks and libraries mindset.

+It shouldn't be taken as a reflection of best practices or modern standards (although I'm planning to bring a lot of that slowly into the codebase too) as this wouldn't reflect any approach I would take in a real world production project.

 ## Licensing information